 Bed Bug | Treatment

-Thermal (Heat) Treatments are safe and effective for the control and eradication of bed bugs.
+Thermal (Heat) Treatments for bed bug removal are safe and effective for the control and eradication of bed bugs.
 It is imperative that the company you choose possesses the correct equipment to heat your home safely and effectively.
 Many small operations are unable to afford the necessary heating equipment so they buy less-expensive propane powered or steam equipment.
 Propane heating elements tend to heat too quickly and have thermal spikes which often result in damage to homes and even fires.
-Steam doesn’t penetrate household items or substrates effectively and are often under-powered for common bed bug infestations.
-Proper Thermal Heat Treatments utilize electric powered, utilizing very powerful generators to produce a safe, deep heat, that will thoroughly treat your home or structure.
+Steam doesn’t penetrate household items or substrates effectively and is often under-powered for common bed bug infestations.
+Proper Thermal Heat Treatments utilize electrically powered, utilizing very powerful generators to produce a safe, deep heat, that will thoroughly treat your home or structure.